crystal-lang/crystal-book/guides/ci/travis.md

 Again, these are only examples of two ways of running our application and installing (and using) dependencies.

+> *Note:* Dockerfile arguments can be used to use the same Dockerfile for latest, nightly or a specific version.

 ## Using a database (example using MySQL)

 As you may notice, in the last configuration file we are using `docker` as a `service`.
 Travis CI may start different services as needed.
-For example, we may need  [MySQL](https://docs.travis-ci.com/user/database-setup/#mysql)
+For example, we may need [MySQL](https://docs.travis-ci.com/user/database-setup/#mysql).

 ```yaml
 # .travis.yml